-In order to withdraw from an online sportsbook you may be asked to provide a scanned copy of your driver’s license or another identifying document, and may also have to upload documents that verify the account information tied to your preferred withdrawal method.
+In order to withdraw funds from an online sportsbook, you may be asked to provide a scanned copy of your driver’s license or another identifying document, and may also have to upload documents that verify the account information tied to your preferred withdrawal method.
 For instance, those wishing to withdraw via eCheck (ACH) might be asked to upload a copy of a recent bank statement.
 You will only have to do this one time.

 Do online sportsbooks offer bonuses to new players?